Man faces murder charges after argument at bar in Beaufort County

-BEAUFORT COUNTY, N.C.
-(WNCT) – Man faces murder charges after argument at a bar Saturday morning.
+WASHINGTON, N.C.
+(WNCT) – A Beaufort County man is facing murder charges after an argument at a bar Saturday morning.

-Beaufort County Deputies responded to the Beavers Dam Bar outside of Chocowinity Saturday around 2:00 a.m., to an unresponsive assault victim.
-Upon arrival, they found a woman performing CPR on Tracy Herman, 51, of Soper, OK.
+Beaufort County deputies responded to the Beavers Dam Bar outside of Chocowinity Saturday around 2 a.m., to an unresponsive assault victim.
+Upon arrival, they found a woman performing CPR on Tracy Herman, 51, of Soper, Okla.
 EMS personnel also responded and continued life-saving measures, but Herman was pronounced dead at the scene.

 After interviewing witnesses and collecting video from the bar’s camera system, Beaufort County Sheriff’s Office investigators learned there had been an argument between bar patrons.
 During the argument, Mark Clark Campbell III, 30, allegedly punched Herman in the head rendering him unconscious.
 Campbell then hit Herman several more times and left the bar.